umbertopicchini/umbertopicchini.github.io/_pages/seminars.md

 ---

-I have been organizing seminars in all institutions I have been employed in.
-Currently, I am organizer for three series of seminars, see below.
+I am organizer for three series of seminars, see below.

 Statistics seminars at Dept. Mathematical Sciences, Chalmers and University of Göteborg
 ======